 To ride the wave of effects even longer, be sure to eat some complex carbs.
-These are fibers that your body can’t digest.
-That means these foods will create a blockade in your system that allows the CBD more time to oxidize.
+These are fibers that your body can’t digest, which means they will create a blockade in your system that allows the CBD more time to oxidize.

-Now, blockade might sound scary.
-However, complex carbs are okay.
+Now, blockade might sound scary, but complex carbs are okay.
 Although your body can’t digest them, probiotic bacteria can.
-Consuming complex carbohydrates strengthens beneficial bacteria that helps you better absorb nutrients.
+Consuming complex carbohydrates strengthens beneficial bacteria that help you better absorb nutrients.

 Some of the best complex carbs to have with CBD include:

 - Whole wheat pasta.

 - Whole wheat bread.

 Complex carbs are preferred over starchy ones like white rice and potatoes because they are packed with micronutrients.
 When your beneficial bacteria break down these foods, they release a multitude of phytochemicals into your system.

 These benefits will be further enhanced by CBD.
 Studies have shown that broad or full spectrum CBD has an entourage effect — when it’s in the presence of other phytochemicals, it gives their benefits a boost.

 You Haven’t Tried Long Enough